Housing taxes and reliefs

 Stamp duty is payable on the transfer of property.
 Budget 2018 changed the rules on stamp duty.

-Tax relief on mortgage interest payments is no longer available for new purchasers.
-It was due to be abolished at the end of 2017.
-Following Budget 2018, it is being continued on a tapered basis for people who were eligible in 2017.
+Tax relief on mortgage interest payments was due to end at the end of 2017.
+Following Budget 2018, it was extended on a tapered basis for people who were eligible to claim the relief.
+It will be abolished completely at the end of 2020.

 Rent-a-room relief makes it possible to earn tax-free rental income when you rent out a room in your home to private tenants.